-In any competitive sport, once you want to improve your speed beyond a certain plateau, you’ll have to incorporate regular high intensity sessions – Zone 3 to Zone 5 – into your training.
+In any competitive sport, once you want to improve your speed beyond a certain plateau, you will have to incorporate regular high intensity sessions into your training (Zone 3 to Zone 5).

 With that, you might be wondering whether you should do your intensity interval workouts on nicely groomed runs or in a skin track?